Meningoencephalomyelitis (Inflammation of the meninges, brain, and spinal cord) in Dogs

 Causes

 A dog’s central nervous systemThe CNS (central nervous system) consists of the brain and spinal cord.
 It is responsible for processing information and controls most functions of the body and behavior.
 (CNSCNS stands for the central nervous system, which consists of the brain and the spinal cord.
-It is responsible for processing information and controls many functions of the body.) consists of the brain and spinal cordThe spinal cord is a long, narrow bundle of nerve tissue located in the spinal canal of the vertebral column.
-It is part of the central nervous system and transmits nerve impulses between the brain and body., both of which are surrounded by a protective membrane, the meninges.
+It is responsible for processing information and controls many functions of the body.) consists of the brain and the spinal cord, both of which are surrounded by a protective membrane, the meninges.
 These structures work together to control vital functionsVital functions are essential bodily functions necessary to sustain life.
 These include breathing, heart rate, blood pressure, body temperature, and level of consciousness. such as movement, perception, and behavior.
-Inflammation in these areas can significantly impair the function of the nervous system.
+Inflammatory conditions in these areas can significantly impair the function of the nervous system.

 There are various causes of meningoencephalomyelitis in dogs, which can be broadly divided into infectiousInfectious describes the ability of a pathogen to be transmitted from one individual to another and trigger an infection.
 It also refers to diseases caused by such pathogens. and non-infectious categories.
 InfectiousInfectious describes the ability of a pathogen to be transmitted from one individual to another and trigger an infection.
 It also refers to diseases caused by such pathogens. causes can be triggered by viruses, bacteriaBacteria are microscopic, single-celled organisms that exist in almost every environment on Earth.
 Some types of bacteria are beneficial or even essential to life, while others can cause disease., fungi, or parasites.
 Common infectiousInfectious describes the ability of a pathogen to be transmitted from one individual to another and trigger an infection.
 It also refers to diseases caused by such pathogens. agents include canineCanine refers to anything related to dogs.
 The term is used to describe characteristics, diseases, or specific aspects that specifically affect dogs. distemper virusA virus is a microscopic infectious particle that cannot reproduce on its own and must infect a host cell to produce new virus particles.
 Viruses can cause a variety of diseases in humans, animals, and plants. and canineCanine refers to anything related to dogs.
 The term is used to describe characteristics, diseases, or specific aspects that specifically affect dogs. herpesvirus.
 Non-infectious causes are often immune-mediated, where the dog’s body mistakenly attacks its own nerve cells.